Did Amy Guess Copy Carly Rae Jepsen’s ‘Runway Away With Me’?

 What are your thoughts on Amy Guess’ track “Late Night”?
 Do you think it sounds like Carly Rae Jepsen’s “Run Away With Me”?
 Are you looking forward to Jepsen’s new music?
 Share your thoughts below in the comments section.

-[Featured image by Kevin Winter/Getty Images for FYF]
+[Featured Image by Kevin Winter/Getty Images for FYF]